youngnh/parsatron/README.md

 that's worked out well for others.
 I'm sure you'll find something useful to do with it.

+## Installation

+You can use The Parsatron by including

+    [the/parsatron "0.0.5"]

+in your `project.clj` dependencies.
+It's available for download from Clojars.

 ## Usage

 A basic syntax checker for a certain profane esoteric programming language could